albingroen/utilcomps/README.md

 4D](https://www.maxon.net/en/cinema-4d), [Blender](https://www.blender.org),
 and the [Adobe Suite](https://www.adobe.com).

-## Usage

-Utilcomps is to be used inside of Svelte.
-It can be used either with a bare Svelte project, or SvelteKit.

-### Installation
+## Installation

-Install utilcomps is very easy.
+Installaing utilcomps is very easy.
 Simple install it with your favorite JavaScript package manager.

     yarn add utilcomps # or npm install utilcomps

-### Tailwind configuration
+## Tailwind configuration

 TailwindCSS is the styling foundation for utilcomps.
 In order to get all correct styles, we provide a Tailwind configuration object, that you can use to